Professor Robin Goodman is the Dean, School of Global, Urban and Social Studies.

-Prior to taking up the position of Deputy Dean, Sustainability and Urban Planning in RMIT's School of Global, Urban and Social Studies in 2013, Robin was the Director of RMIT’s AHURI Research Centre for four years and the inaugural Director of the Centre for Urban Research.
-She was also Deputy Dean, Research and Innovation in 2012.
+Robin assumed the position of Dean of the School of Global, Urban and Social Studies in 2017.
+From 2013-2017 she led the team of Sustainability and Urban Planning academics as the Deputy Dean.
+Robin was the Director of RMIT's Australian Housing and Urban Research Institute (AHURI) for four years and the inaugural Director of RMIT's Centre for Urban Research.

 - Doctor of Philosophy, University of Melbourne, 2002

 - Master of Urban Planning, University of Melbourne, 1994

 - Bachelor of Arts (Honours), majoring in Politics, La Trobe University, 1982

 - Kroen, A.,Goodman, R. (2019).
 Assessment of retail model in greenfield development settings In: Department of Environment, Land, Water and Planning Melbourne, Australia